Automatic Enrollment 401(k) Plans For Small Businesses

 - Form 5500, Annual Return/Report of Employee Benefit Plan,

 - Form 5500-SF, Short Form Annual Return/Report of Small Employee Benefit Plan, or

 - Form 5500-EZ, Annual Return of One-Participant (Owners and Their Spouses) Retirement Plan

-Most one-participant plans (sole proprietor/spouse and certain partnership plans) with total assets of $250,000 or less are exempt from the annual filing requirement.
+Most one-participant plans (sole proprietor and partnership plans) with total assets of $250,000 or less are exempt from the annual filing requirement.
 However, regardless of the value of the plan's assets, a final return/report must be filed when a plan is terminated.

-Form 1099-R -- Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., is given to both the IRS and recipients of distributions from the plan during the year.
-It is used to report distributions (including rollovers) from a retirement plan.
+Form 1099-R - Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., is used to report distributions (including rollovers) from a retirement plan.
+It is given to both the IRS and recipients of distributions from the plan during the year.

-Permissible Withdrawals of Automatic Contributions - If an eligible automatic enrollment 401(k) plan (EACA) has opted to allow employees to withdraw their automatic contributions within 90 days of the first contribution, then those amounts, distributed with earnings, are treated as taxable income in the year distributed.
+Permissible Withdrawals of Automatic Contributions - If an EACA allows employees to withdraw their automatic contributions within 90 days of the first contribution, then those amounts, distributed with earnings, are treated as taxable income (unless Roth contributions) in the year distributed.
 They are reported on Form 1099-R and are not subject to the 10 percent early withdrawal tax.

 Distributing Plan Benefits

 Benefits in an automatic enrollment 401(k) plan are dependent on a participant's account balance at the time of distribution.